-We note that the Laplacian contained in \cref{eq:consider_Laplacian_class} and the resistance matrix based on it \cref{eq:ER_for_Q} satisfy the FBI for undirected graphs, as in Thm.I I I.6 of \cite{Devriendt2022graph}.
-The proof of the FBI for this Laplacian class is identical to that of \cref{thm:FBI_generalized}, which is based on the fact that the Laplacian is PSD with its kernel being $\operatorname{span}(\bm{1})$, regardless of whether the off-diagonal elements of the Laplacian are less than or equal to 0.
-The effective resistance \cref{eq:ER_for_Q} is well-defined and becomes a metric.
-We refer to this metric as the \textit{generalized resistance metric}, which can be considered a generalized definition of the resistance metric for unsigned undirected graphs (Chap.I V,V of \cite{Devriendt2022graph}).
+Therefore, within the class $\mathfrak{L}_{\mathrm{simplex}}^{\pm}(n)$, we introduce a class in which the effective resistance serves as a metric between nodes, as follows.

-We demonstrate that the generalized resistance metric based on the effective resistance \cref{eq:ER_for_Q} is identical to the strict negative type metric.
+The effective resistance defined in the class $\mathfrak{L}_{\mathrm{metric}}^{\pm}(n)$ is a metric between nodes; hereafter, we refer to this metric as the \textit{generalized resistance metric}.
+This can be viewed as a generalized definition of the resistance metric for unsigned undirected graphs (Chaps.I V and V of \cite{Devriendt2022graph}).